Grants Available for Nonprofit Organizations in Jasper and Newton Counties

-Please browse below for grants that are available through the Jasper Foundation and Newton County Community Foundation.
+Please browse below for grants that are available through the Jasper Newton Foundation.

-The Jasper Country Retired Teachers are pleased to announce that they will offer a $300 grant to active teachers in Jasper County.
+The Jasper County Retired Teachers are pleased to announce that they will offer a $300 grant to active teachers in Jasper County.

-Applications will be distributed at the beginning of the school year in each school building or on-line below.
-Grant proposals will be due September 15, 2020 and awarded October 15, 2020.
+Applications will be distributed at the beginning of the school year in each school building or online below.
+Grant proposals will be due October 20, 2023.
 The Jasper County Retired Teachers’ goal for awarding this yearly grant is to aid in the excellence of education for Jasper County students.

 The Jasper Newton Foundation has many Women’s Giving Circles in local communities.
 Ladies contribute each year to their hometown giving circle then diligently seek grant applications from their favorite charities and local non-profits.
 It is very exciting for the giving circle ladies to decide on grant awards each year.

-Women’s Giving Circle applications are due on September 15th, 2020
+Women’s Giving Circle applications are due on September 1st, 2023

 The Jasper Newton Foundation wishes to announce the availability of the Grace Pampel Educational Impact Grant.
 The purpose of this special grant is to address the broad educational needs of and contribute to improving the quality of education in the high schools in Jasper, Newton and Benton Counties, and Tri-County High School in White County for this and future generations.